Semantic Scholar

-Semantic Scholar is an artificial intelligence–powered research tool for scientific literature developed at the Allen Institute for AI and publicly released in November 2015.
-It uses advances in natural language processing to provide summaries for scholarly papers.
-The Semantic Scholar team is actively researching the use of artificial-intelligence in natural language processing, machine learning, Human-Computer interaction, and information retrieval.
+Semantic Scholar is a research tool for scientific literature.
+It is developed at the Allen Institute for AI and was publicly released in November 2015.
+Semantic Scholar uses modern techniques in natural language processing to support the research process, for example by providing automatically generated summaries of scholarly papers.
+The Semantic Scholar team is actively researching the use of artificial intelligence in natural language processing, machine learning, human–computer interaction, and information retrieval.